sbovo/ProjectBubbles/README.md

 Project Bubbles is a personal initiative to build some kind of App which will easely lets a group of people know each other's if they are participating to an event/meeting.

-I start with a Xamarin cross platform app and an ASP.NET Core backend on Azure.
+The start is a Xamarin cross platform app and an ASP.NET Core backend on Azure.

+# First features

+- Multipages applications that allows users to enter their activity/feeling for each day

 # Automated Builds